-When studied with other qualifications in the study programme, learners can progress to higher education on combined courses.
+When combined with other qualifications in a two-year study programme, such as two A Levels or another BTEC National Foundation Diploma, learners can progress to higher education on full degree, single or combined courses.

-Learners should always check the entry requirements for degree programmes with the specific higher education providers.
+Learners should always check the entry requirements for degree programmes at specific higher education providers.

-After this qualification, learners can progress directly to employment, however it is likely that many will do so via higher study.
-Areas of employment include junior business roles in marketing, administration, finance, events management, HR, marketing and other related areas in the business sector, including higher apprenticeships.
+After this qualification, learners can also progress directly into employment, however it is likely that many will do so via higher study.